ria-ahyoung/medium-trends-daily/readme.md

 <blockquote>A Deep Dive into the Practicalities, Pitfalls, and Potential of Next.js’s Server-Side Feature</blockquote>

 <h3>3.
-Integrating Sanity with Next.js: A Guide to Data Import and Environment Setup - <a href="https://medium.com/@huzaifa3108hassan/integrating-sanity-with-next-js-a-guide-to-data-import-and-environment-setup-760eb41ea2a2" target="_blank" rel="noopener noreferrer">link</a></h3>
+Mastering forms in Next.js 15 and React 19 - <a href="https://medium.com/udacity-engineering/mastering-forms-in-next-js-15-and-react-19-e3d2d783946b" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `HassanRJ`**
+✍️ **posted by `Udacity Eng & Data`**

-<blockquote>In this blog post, we’ll walk through the process of integrating Sanity with an existing Next.js project, focusing on setting up…</blockquote>
+<blockquote>Creating forms in modern React has evolved significantly with the latest releases.
+In this post we’ll explore best practices for building…</blockquote>

 <h3>4.
-Building a Newsletter Form in Next.js 15 with React 19, React Hook Form, and Shadcn UI - <a href="https://medium.com/@matijazib/building-a-newsletter-form-in-next-js-15-with-react-19-react-hook-form-and-shadcn-ui-bc6555dc1c10" target="_blank" rel="noopener noreferrer">link</a></h3>
+Top 3 Desgin Patterns In React ! - <a href="https://medium.com/@noordragon2004/top-3-desgin-patterns-in-react-5de9ed1485cb" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `Matija Žiberna`**
+✍️ **posted by `Noor Hesham`**

-<blockquote>Learn how to create a newsletter subscription form with server actions, and the latest React 19 hook.</blockquote>
+<blockquote>Design patterns!
+The phrase often whispered in programming meetups and plastered all over StackOverflow threads.
+They’re the secret sauce…</blockquote>

 <h3>5.
 100% Free Vector Search with OpenLlama, Postgres, Node.js and Next.js - <a href="https://medium.com/javascript-in-plain-english/100-free-vector-search-with-openllama-postgres-nodejs-and-nextjs-e496856766f7" target="_blank" rel="noopener noreferrer">link</a></h3>